trebor/soul-bound/rfc.md

 ## **13.1 TLA⁺ or Alloy Model Overview**

 * **Scope:**
-  Model the core identity issuance flow (Challenge → SensorPackage → Attestation → Mint → Validation → Commit) plus slashing and revocation.
+  Model the core identity issuance flow (Challenge → Attestation → Mint → Validation → Commit) plus slashing and revocation.
 * **Approach:**
   * In TLA⁺, define a single module `SoulBound` with a `VARIABLES` tuple and a `Next` action.
   * In Alloy, use signatures for `Identity`, `Session`, `Validator`, and relations for sponsorship and stakes.